 Thus, in Europe, it is most often found in Germany, Poland, and the Baltic countries, and it is also grown in some parts of Russia.

 Before you buy the first bag of rye flour and bake this rye sourdough bread, you need to be familiar with its main characteristics.

 Rye flour contains less gluten which behaves differently than gluten in other flours, but it’s not gluten-free.
 Because of that, this sourdough bread is not suitable for people that are sensitive to gluten or for those with celiac disease.

-There is light, medium, and dark variety of rye flour.
+There is a light, medium, and dark variety of rye flour.
 The darker the rye flour we use, the less our bread will rise and it will be darker in color and more intense in taste.
 Also, it will probably need more water in the phase of making the dough.
 Those differences aren’t always stated clearly on flour packages so don’t let these things confuse you.

 This means that the final product, in this case, bread, is completely different than any other wheat bread we usually eat.
-Rye has a distinctive, intense taste that takes some time to get used to, and 100% rye sourdough bread has compact and dense crumb.
+Rye has a distinctive, intense taste that takes some time to get used to, and 100% rye sourdough bread has a compact and dense crumb.

 You know those beautiful, bold bubbles that you can see in loaves of sourdough wheat bread?
 Forget about that in this recipe.

 - It is very high in fiber, more nutritious, and is a great source of phosphorus and magnesium.
-That’s why it beneficial for your digestion and it will keep you full for a longer period of time.
+That’s why it is beneficial for your digestion and it will keep you full for a longer period of time.